swiss-territorial-data-lab/csv-wkt-to-uv3/README.md

 </p>
 <br />

+The script is also able to associate an height value to the _WKT_ geometries.
+In addition to _WKT_, simply add a column in the exported table named "MSL" a use it to store the height values.

 A detailed documentation of specific file formats used by the tools of this suite can be found of the [format page](FORMAT.md).

 # Copyright and License